Top 99 Marriage Problems And Solutions

-Two imperfect humans living together are bound to hurt each other – intentionally/unintentionally.
+Two imperfect humans living together are bound to hurt each other – intentionally or unintentionally.

 Bottling up resentments isn’t the way to go.
-When you bottle up your grievances, firstly, the other person might not have any idea what he or she is doing to hurt you.
+When you bottle up your grievances, the other person might not know what he or she is doing to hurt you.

 Next, the problem has a very low chance of being resolved and may reoccur.
 Finally, feelings of resentment wear down the affection you feel for your partner.

-Solution: Address issues in a mature, compassionate way when you feel hurt.
+Solution: Address issues maturely and compassionately when you feel hurt.
 Talk openly and honestly about your feelings.
-Forgive easily too – for your mental state and for your marriage.
+Forgive easily, too – for your mental state and your marriage.

 36. Change of agreed plan

-A change in a family plan may be due to unforeseen circumstance but not everyone can take it lightly.
+A change in a family plan may be due to unforeseen circumstances, but not everyone can take it lightly.
 Nobody likes unpleasant surprises.